revaschwartz/RMF/_posts/govern/04-01-03-documentation.md

     * Down- and up-stream dependencies
     * Plans for deployment, monitoring, and change management
     * Stakeholder engagement plans
-* Verify documentation policies for AI systems are standardized and current across the organization.
+* Verify documentation policies for AI systems are in place, regularly, updated and followed across the organization.
 * Establish policies for a model documentation inventory system and regularly review its completeness, usability, and efficacy.
 * Establish mechanisms to regularly review the efficacy of risk management processes.
 * Identify AI actors responsible for evaluating efficacy of risk management processes and approaches, and for course-correction based on results.